snoop2head/vanilla_javascript_youtube_practice/README.md

 - Partials allow us to re-use blocks of HTML

-- Inside of templates, routes are connected to routes.js
+- Inside of templates, routes are connected to routes.js.
+For example, the editProfile pug template is connected via routes.js

 ```pug
 //- editProfile.pug